lachlan-ibm/ibmvia_autoconf/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to verify-access-autoconf documentation!
+Welcome to ibmvia-autoconf documentation!
 ==================================================
-verify-access-autoconf is an automation layer written on top of pyISVA.
-This library should be used to apply YAML configuration files to a Verify Access deployment.
+ibmvia-autoconf is an automation layer written on top of pyIVIA.
+This library should be used to apply YAML configuration files to a Verify Identity Access deployment.

 This library is designed to work with both Appliance and Container based deployments, and is not idempotent.